Understanding Fees in Trust Fund Settlements

 Will My Claim Be Taxed?

-Trust funds payouts are not usually taxed, but you should consult your lawyer or a tax attorney to determine if your compensation is tax-exempt.
+Trust fund payouts are not usually taxed, but you should consult your lawyer or a tax attorney to determine if your compensation is tax-exempt.
+Though these payments are generally not subject to taxation, certain laws and regulations could result in taxes on some claims or parts of claims.

 Notable Companies with Large Asbestos Trusts

-These are just a few of some of the most important asbestos trust funds:
+These are just a few more details of the most important asbestos trust funds:

 Owens Corning